 MyLIU and email accounts.

-Other users should come to the Circulation/Reserve Desk and fill out a
+They must come to the Circulation/Reserve Desk and fill out a

 To access your library account, go to LIUCat and select

 Once logged in, you can see the books you currently have out,

 renew books once (as long as they are not overdue), check for any

 library blocks, including when your account will expire, and check the status

 of hold requests (more information about viewing your account).

 When you are finished, be sure to log out and close the browser.